Amon Duul

 |

 In spite of the title that gave me the impression it might have been a live collection, 1977's "Almost Alive" was a pure studio album, recorded at sessions in Munich and 10cc's Strawberry Studios in Manchester, UK.
 From a personnel standpoint the album was a first; marking the first time the same line up had remained intact for two albums (vocalist Klaus Eberl, multi-instrumentalist Chris Karrer, drummer Peter Leopold, guitarist John Weinzierl , and keyboard player Stefan Zauner).
 Unfortunately that stability didn't seem to have done much in terms of enhancing band creativity.
 If you were a longstanding Amon Duul fan, chance are you were going to consider this set was pretty much an outright abomination.
 Anyone looking for the band's patented mix of Krautrock, hippy excesses, and weird progressive moves was going to be dumbfound by an album that was probably best classified as AOR.
-Seriously, tracks like 'One Blue Morning' and 'Goodbye My Love' sounded like a weak Lake LP (and that's probably being generous).
+Seriously, tracks like "One Blue Morning" and "Goodbye My Love" sounded like a weak Lake LP (and that's probably being generous).

 The band's first release after losing their US distribution deal with ATCO, I don't think this one saw a US release.